 Visit this activity, where Freda Frog will take the children in a simple online activity to color a rainbow with primary and secondary colors.
 If you wish you can also do the card activity to reinforce color recognition.
 Activity 2: Color & Art Appreciation - Color Mixing Activity Ages 2.5+ It is a wonderful experience for children to see and experience how colors mix and form other colors.
 S Guide Art Lesson Plans Page.

 Art Lesson Plans, Drawing Lesson Plans, Painting Lesson Plans, Sculpture Lesson Plans Drawing Lesson Plans A MONSTER'S WORLD Using texture, the student will create imaginary monsters.

 Kindergarten Art with Mrs. Brown.
 Students read the story "Where the Wild Things Are" and then created their own "Wild Thing" using construction paper and crayons.

 They were encouraged to be creative and possibly combine parts from different animals.
 They were also instructed to create friendly "Wild Things" like the ones in the story.
 This can also be done by reading the story "I Need My Monster".
 Another fun way to add to this project is to have students verbalize their monsters name and special powers and to add a speech bubble expressing those things.

-What kid doesn't love a little magic?
-While preschool kids may not be able to make flowers appear out of thin air, or pull a rabbit out of an empty hat, they can do magic … with this easy art project.
+Make a Rock Salt Mosaic.
+Have your summer art activities hit a bump in the road?
+Is your soon to be kindergartener getting tired of the standard art supplies?
+Well, how about making a mosaic?
+Mystery Paint.
+What kid doesn't love a little bit of mystery?
 Kids paint an "invisible" picture that can only be revealed when covered with watercolor paints.
 Want to add some writing practice?
 Have kids practice their letters, or, if they're a bit older, they can extend this activity by writing secret messages to each other.
 What You Need: